RedisClub/redis-extensions-py/README.md

-# redis-extensions
+# redis-extensions-base
-Redis-extensions is a collection of custom extensions for Redis-py.
+Redis-extensions-base is a base collection of custom extensions for Redis-py.

 ## Installation
 ```
-pip install redis-extensions
+pip install redis-extensions-base
 ```

 ## Usage